srlinuxamericas/N92-evpn/README.md

 +--------+------------------+------------+-------------------+------------------+------------------+------------------+------------------+--------------------------------+------------------+
 ```

 When Leaf1 receives the ARP from Leaf2 for Client1 IP, Leaf1 will broadcast that ARP to it's connected Client.
-Client1 responds to the ARP.
+Client1 responds to the ARP which is encapsulated by Leaf1 and sent to Leaf2.

 Now Leaf1 will send EVPN Route Type2 to Leaf2 advertising Client1 MAC address with Leaf1 system IP as next-hop.
 Verify this using the same command above on Leaf2.